How to calculate your Wi-Fi bandwidth need

 In this blog post, we will show you how to calculate your Wi-Fi bandwidth need, so as to rely on a well performing network experience.

 Bandwidth refers to the rate of data transfer in a network and is measured in bits per second (bit/s).
-In order to rely on a fast and effective network, it is extremely relevant to know how many bits per second are transmitted across your network.
-Indeed, a low bandwidth implies slow connection and it negatively affects you network perfomance.
-Let’s see through a practical example the 3 steps to follow in order to effectevely measure your Wi-Fi bandwidth need.
+In order to rely on a fast and effective WiFi network, it is extremely relevant to know how many bits per second are transmitted across your network.
+Indeed, a low bandwidth implies slow WiFi connection and it negatively affects you network perfomance and your WiFi user experience.
+Let’s see through a practical example the 3 steps to follow in order to effectevely measure your network bandwidth need.

-1. Calculate how many devices will connect to the Wi-Fi at the same time.
+1. Calculate how many devices will connect to your WiFi network at the same time.

 If a hotel has 18 rooms, for 2 people each, the hotel has 36 guests if it’s full-booked.
 If each guest has 1.2 devices, you have around 43 devices in total.
 We can suppose that only 20 of 43 are connected at the same time.

-2. Select the services that the guests expect to use.
+2. Select the internet services that the guests expect to use

 |E-mail, instant messaging||Light usage|